The most advanced, transportable and user-friendly Liquid Scintillation Counter (LSC) on the market

 The 300SL can take up to 96 x 7ml vials or 40 x20ml vials per tray and takes one tray at a time.
 Using the organizer feature it is possible to run several assays on the same tray and have the results exported separately.

-Click on the tabs below to find out more about our customers, and how they are using the Hidex 300 SL in their laboratories.
+Click the tabs below to learn more about our customers and their applications for the Hidex 300 SL.

 Three Hidex 300 SL liquid scintillation counters have been installed at the Tennessee Valley Authority’s Watts Bar nuclear power plant where it is used by the Chemistry Department to count tritium in various plant samples, including gaseous and liquid effluents.
 The NPP generates enough electricity for 1,200,000 homes.

-The Hidex 300 SL liquid scintillation counter with alpha/beta separation has been installed at the University of the West of England to monitor compliance with radiation permits and support environmental research.
+A Hidex 300 SL with alpha/beta separation has been installed at the University of the West of England to monitor compliance with radiation permits and support environmental research.
 Alison Halliday is a Radiation Protection Supervisor and Research Technician who has responsibility for more than twenty laboratories across the School of Applied Sciences.

 You can find out what Alison had to say about the 300 SL by clicking the button below.